josephrexme/josephrex.me/content/post/2019-12-19-themed-years.md

 effective for me in the sense that I get to feel accomplished no matter how much achievement was gained within the theme.

 For example, my entire year 2019 was themed "pursuing happiness".
-I don't what the definition of happiness is for you, but I got an internship when I was desperate for one, I got married to the most amazing woman in the world, I got my green card shortly after application with no hassle (which most people would consider odd), and soon I'm getting my dream job 🤞.
+I don't know what the definition of happiness is for you, but I got a job when I was desperate for one, I got married to the most amazing woman in the world, I got my green card shortly after application with no hassle (which most people would consider odd), and soon I believe I will be getting an offer from one of the companies I applied to for a new role ✌🏾.
 I'm more happy now than I've ever been in my life.
 While I'm aware there's still a lot to be achieved, my theme for the year was fulfilled and I found happiness based on my perception of it.